CPathAgent: An Agent-based Foundation Model for Interpretable High-Resolution Pathology Image Analysis Mimicking

 \subsection{Examples of PathMMU-HR² Samples}

 Figure \ref{fig:VQA_example} shows the examples of PathMMU-HR² dataset.
-These VQA samples demonstrate exceptional quality through the requirement for multi-scale, multi-view reasoning to arrive at accurate diagnoses.
+These VQA samples require multi-scale, multi-view reasoning to arrive at accurate diagnoses.
 As illustrated in the examples, the correct identification of conditions such as fibromatosis (desmoid tumor) and well-demarcated clear cell tumors necessitates careful examination of architectural patterns and cellular features across different magnification levels.
 The diagnostic process requires the model to analyze tissue structure at lower magnifications while progressively zooming in to evaluate the cellular morphology and stromal characteristics at higher magnifications.
 This multi-scale analytical approach reflects real-world pathological practice, where definitive diagnoses depend on the integration of macro-architectural features with microscopic cellular details.